Rotator cuff tears can happen at any age but are more likely to happen

 of them have no symptoms and can go unnoticed,” Dr. Seng stated.

-“Only a visit to a physician can give you an accurate diagnosis
+“Only a visit to a physician can provide an accurate diagnosis of

 Symptoms of a rotator cuff tear include: